weblicht/curb/components/GenericForms/README.md

      callback, in `ManagedForm` it *must* be a Redux thunk action creator that accepts form data and returns a thunk. `ManagedForm` will automatically call `dispatch` on this thunk on form submission.
-The thunk should return the Promise associated with the axios request that submits this data to the server.
+The thunk must return the Promise associated with the axios request that submits this data to the server.
   - `onSuccess` (optional): a callback to be called after the form has been submitted successfully (i.e., the request made by `submitTo`